Biocomputation-CBGP/LAPrepository/SetFunctions/README.md

 ### Summary of functioning
 1. Initializing the values of the variables _number_tubes_, _reactions_per_tube_ and _volumes_tubes_
+2. Check that at least 1 reaction can fit in each tube
-2. While loop checking that any of the tubes have more volume than the _vol_max_tube_
+3. While loop checking that any of the tubes have more volume than the _vol_max_tube_
 	1. Add 1 tube more
 	2. Update the values of the variables _number_tubes_, _reactions_per_tube_ and _volumes_tubes_ to add that extra tube
-3. Return the output variables
+4. Return the output variables

 ## `run_program_thermocycler`